Radeon HD 7000 series: Vulkan (API)

-Vulkan 1.1 is supported for all with GCN Architecture with recent drivers on Linux and Windows.
+Vulkan 1.1 is supported for all with GCN Architecture using recent drivers on both Linux and Windows.

-Vulkan 1.2 is available for GCN 2nd Gen or higher with Windows Adrenalin 20.1(and newer) and Linux Mesa 20.0(and newer).
+Vulkan 1.2 is available for GCN 2nd Gen or higher with Windows Adrenalin 20.1(and newer).

+Vulkan 1.3 is available for GCN 1st Gen and higher with Mesa RADV on Linux.

 Desktop products

 The 28 nm product line is divided in three dies (Tahiti, Pitcairn, and Cape Verde), each one highly increasing shader units (32, 20 and 10 respectively).
 While this gives a high increase in single-precision floating point, there is however a significant departure in double-precision compute power.
 Tahiti has a maximum ¼ double precision throughput relative to its single precision throughput, while the other two smaller consumer dies can only achieve a 1/16 ratio.
 While each bigger die has two additional memory controllers widening its bus by 128 bits, Pitcairn however has the same front-end dual tesselator units as Tahiti giving it similar performance to its larger brethren in DX11 tessellation benchmarks.